accoffin12/streaming-07-FinalMTA/README.md

 > NW Missouri State University | CSIS: 44671-80/81: Data Streaming | Dr. Case

 # Overview:
+Weekly approximatly 5.5 million people use the Subway in New York City, annually the number of passengers recorded in 2019 was 1.598 billion.
+The NYC Subway system has a total of  24 subway lines and 472 stations throughout Manhattan, Brooklyn, Queens, and the Bronx with a staggering 665 miles of mainline track.
+The Subways in New York are a lifeline for residents and businesses, which opperates 24 hours a day, 7 days a week.
+It's one of the busiest transportation systems with a complex network of track, stops and hubs running through out 4 of the 5 Bouroughs.

+This project was designed to collect data from a modified CSV file that will be streamed through RabbitMQ, a message broker to simulate the process of filtering and collecting data from a data stream.
+There are several goals that we will be fullfilling:

+* Filtering out the data based on stations on the Number 7 Train Line.
+* Creating an alert for when a station is busy based on the number of passengers at it for Grand Central.
+* Creating another alert for if a station is busy for Hunters Point.

+Two of these will require the use of windowing to create alerts, and the first will be an example of collecting data and exporting it to CSV.
+Traditionally Log files are not uploaded to GitHub, however, as this is a streaming project these logs have been left as a way to demonstrate the success of the project.

 # Table of Contents
 1. [File List](File_List)